Skip to main content

 3. Without ORDER BY the database doesn't guarantee which rows are considered "top" and results may be unpredictable

-4. Missing ORDER BY clause to sort by credits (or another metric).
-Should be: SELECT course_code FROM course ORDER BY credits DESC LIMIT 5;
+4. Missing ORDER BY clause to sort by price.
+Should be: SELECT sku FROM product ORDER BY price DESC LIMIT 5;